pawelad/monz/README.md

 Simple command line interface for quickly accessing your Monzo account info, current balance, latest transactions, etc.

+I don't know exactly where will this project go next so all feature requests and suggestions are more then welcome.

-It currently suffers from the same issue that the underlying [pymonzo][pymonzo] suffers - short lifespan of access tokens.
+Worth mentioning - it currently suffers from the same issue that the underlying [pymonzo][pymonzo] package suffers, which is the short lifespan of access tokens.
+It makes using it daily a bit of a hassle as you need to change them every couple of hours, but I plan to fix in near future.

 ## Installation
 From PyPI: